Guide on How to Write a Check

 The first step is very easy.
-All checks contain a place to write the date in the top right corner, and it should be today’s date (the date at the time of signing).
+All checks contain a place to write the date in the top right corner, and it should be today’s date (the date at the time of signing the check).
 Sometimes people will post-date by writing a future date.
-However, this has no impact as the check becomes legal tender as soon as its signed.
+However, this has no impact, as the check becomes legal tender as soon as it is signed.

 Example: “Jan 1, 2018”

 The next logical step is to write the name of the person receiving the payment.
 The name can be an individual, a business (corporation), a trust, a school, or any entity that has a bank account to deposit funds into.
 Make sure you spell the name correctly although, in practice, many banks will provide some leeway on spelling, nicknames, and abbreviations.

 Example: “John Doe”

 Next, on the right side of the check will be a place to write the cash value that the recipient will receive.
 Use numbers and write the full amount in dollars and cents.

 #4 Value (in words)

 It’s usually easier to write the value in numbers first, and then in words.
 In this step, look at the value you wrote in numbers and spell it out in words.
 You usually only have to write out the dollar value – the cents can be written numerically.

 Example: “Twenty-three thousand and ten dollars and 52 cents”